AAFSW provides a variety of resources to our community, some of which are exclusive for members.

 AAFSW’s monthly newsletter, Global Link, is distributed to AAFSW members and Community Liaison Office Coordinators and post newsletter editors worldwide, and provides practical information to Foreign Service community members as well as news regarding our events and programs.

-AAFSW maintains a directory of our members’ EFM-owned businesses.
+AAFSW maintains a directory of members’ EFM-owned businesses.
 When you become a member of AAFSW you may post your business on the site.
-Access the EFM Business Directory here.
+Access the FS Community Business Database here.

 Our extensive list of articles and essays provides members with access to topics covering Family Life in the Foreign Service, Life at Post, Foreign Service Kids, and many more.